-If this land reminds you of Springleaf Drum, that’s because it does exactly the same thing, except that it also taps for colorless mana and only costs you a land-drop.
+If this land reminds you of Springleaf Drum, that’s because it does exactly the same thing!
+However, it also taps for colorless mana and only costs you a land-drop.
 Holdout Settlement is probably the biggest winner as far as Pauper in this set.
 How much better is it than Springleaf Drum?
 First of all, you don’t have to pay a mana to cast it.
 Then it also provides you with a colorless mana, which could, yes, be used to cast the Drum.

 Will this replace Springleaf Drum in Modern Affinity?
 It’s pretty doubtful.
 That’s mostly because having the one-mana artifact on the board is best in that deck for a variety of reasons.
 But there are Pauper decks that could probably use a copy or two in their mana bases.
 Where this card will definitely see a lot of play in is Commander.
 With the new mana rules, there are corner cases where being able to get a mana of any color outside of your Commander’s colors will actually matter.
 It’s also yet another useful land for colorless Commander decks such as those led by Oath of the Gatewatch’s Kozilek, the Great Distortion.